JaiprakashChoudhary/JaiprakashChoudhary/README.md

 **Running**<br>
 _Endure: Mind, Body and the Curiously Elastic Limits of Human Performance_ by Alex Hutchinson<br>
 _Running & Being: The Total Experience_ by George Sheehan<br>
+_26 Marathons: What I Learned About Faith, Identity, Running, and Life from My Marathon Career_ by Meb Keflezighi<br>

 **Generic Non Fiction**<br>
 _Poor Charlie's Almanac_ by Charles T. Munger<br>